Could eight words transform your life for God? Yes! They did for Jesus and they will for you if you pray them from your heart — and keep praying them.

 Contrary to popular belief, the key to Jesus’ holiness and success was not his giftedness or asserting himself to make things happen.
 No. Jesus said, “I only do what I see the Father doing” (John 5:19).

-In all things Jesus submitted himself to the Father’s will.
+In all things Jesus abandoned outcomes to God.
 He pursued intimacy with the God he called “Papa.”
 He listed to God’s wisdom through sacred Scripture.
 He waited for his Father to show him what to do.
 He relied on the power of the Holy Spirit always.

 If you and I want to be like Jesus then we need to do things in the way that Jesus did them — actively submitting ourselves to our Father in the heavens.